bappygolder/minimal-stopwatch/docs/DEVELOPER_GUIDE.md

 # Developer Guide

-Welcome to the ChronoMinimal codebase!
+Welcome to the Minimal Stopwatch codebase!
 This guide is designed to help you understand the architecture, setup the project, and contribute effectively.

 ---